 I’m typing in the back yard, seated beneath a viga and latilla porch, a coyote fence to my right and left reaching clear to a tan adobe wall at the back of the yard.
 Earlier I headed inside to pace and recount stories to a challenging audience: a kiva fireplace, crepe paper poppies, a collection of Native American pottery, an ancient wooden bowl.

 There are siren calls aplenty: uninterrupted blue skies, sunlight that emanates from everywhere at once, the smell of roasting green chile, the Sangre de Cristo Mountains, artistic and culinary temptations in all directions.
 But the stillness fortifies me.

 Each new work is unique, and its creation may well require different routines, different methods and habits and rhythms than previous creations.
 This will to adapt the creative process per the needs of each new creation is not only more realistic than the systematic, procrustean assembly line model, it’s more exciting.
 Each new creative experience should be an adventure.
 A journey.
 An exploration.
 This is what makes creating and telling a story so damned interesting! (“The Need for Flexibility)

 Renovating Rosslyn was an adventure.
 Writing and editing Rosslyn Redux is an adventure.
-Redacting Rosslyn is an interstitial adventure tucked into the folds of both, a wander into the unfamiliar.
+Redacting Rosslyn is an interstitial adventure tucked into the folds of both, at once familiar and unfamiliar.
 And it demands new methods and rhythms, new risks, new exploration.
 In storytelling and writing, silence and white space are as important as voice and words.